Robin-Sch/blocklist/README.md

 ## Usage

-Run the `create.sh` file (you need whiptail installed) to create the list with blocking you want
+Run the `select.sh` file (you need whiptail installed) to select the blocking lists

+Run the `generate.sh` file to generate the hosts file

+Put that list as your [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file, or use them with for example NetGuard

+## How to use with pihole?

-Run the `build.sh` file to build the list
+Run the `select.sh` file (you need whiptail installed) to select the blocking lists

+Copy the contents of lists.txt to [adlists](http://pi.hole/admin/groups-adlists.php)

+Run `pihole -g`, or use the [gui](http://pi.hole/admin/gravity.php)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.